Non Hilbertian (Lorentzian) Length Spaces

 Expanding $v$ in $\frac{1}{2 n}$, we observe that

-We will consider the cases $p<2$ and $p>2$ individual.
+We will consider the cases $p<2$ and $p>2$ individually.
 The case $p=2$ refers to Minkowski Space and is therefore trivial.\\ \textbf{$ \quad p<2$: } If we choose $d\leq p$, $v(p,d,n,k)$ is increasing in $n$ which means that we can cover $J((0,0),(1,0))$ most efficiently by symmetric diamonds ($n=1$).
-If we increase $k\to \infty$, which we have to do in order to satisfy the condition $J(p_i,q_i) < \delta$ from the definition of the Hausdorff volume we find that $v(p,d,1,k) \xrightarrow{k\to\infty} \infty$.\\ For $d>p$, $v(p,d,n,k)$ is decreasing to $0$ for $n\to\infty$.
-This means we can cover a diamond most efficiently by 'tilted' diamonds (large $n$) and get an area of $0$ for any finite $k$.
-This is preserved taking the limit $k\to \infty$, meaning that $\lim_{k\to\infty}\lim_{n\to \infty}v(p,d,n,k) = 0$.\\ Concluding this case, the Hausdorff dimension is $p$ but the Hausdorff measure is zero.\\ \textbf{$ \quad p>2$: } For $d<2<p$, $v(p,d,n,k)$ is increasing in $n$, which means we consider the case $n=1$.
+If we increase $k\to \infty$ (which we have to do in order to satisfy the condition $\text{diam}(J(p_i,q_i)) < \delta$ from the definition of the Hausdorff volume) we find that $v(p,d,1,k) \xrightarrow{k\to\infty} \infty$.\\ For $d>p$, $v(p,d,n,k)$ is decreasing to $0$ for $n\to\infty$.
+This means we can cover a diamond most efficiently by tilted diamonds (large $n$) and get an area of $0$ for any finite $k$.
+This is preserved when taking the limit $k\to \infty$, meaning that $\lim_{k\to\infty}\lim_{n\to \infty}v(p,d,n,k) = 0$.\\ Concluding this case, the Hausdorff dimension is $p$ but the Hausdorff measure is zero.\\ \textbf{$ \quad p>2$: } For $d<2<p$, $v(p,d,n,k)$ is increasing in $n$, which means we consider the case $n=1$.
 If we increase $k$, we observe $v(p,d,1,k)\xrightarrow{k\to\infty} \infty$.\\ For $d=2$, $v(p,d,n,k)$ is still increasing in $n$, but $v(p,2,1,k)\xrightarrow{k\to\infty} 2$.